RICHMOND, VA (WWBT) - Two men have been sentenced in a string of armed robberies.

 The suspect fled toward Thompson Street.
 Officers stopped the vehicle and charged three men and one woman found inside.

-In addition to Van Gundy, Anthony Wilson Jr, 19, of Chester, was charged with robbery and display of a firearm in the commission of a felony and Rashaun Smith, 18, and Yolanda Hobbs, 20, both of Petersburg, were charged with conspiracy to commit robbery.
+In addition to Van Gundy and Wilson, Rashaun Smith, 18, and Yolanda Hobbs, 20, both of Petersburg, were charged with conspiracy to commit robbery.

 Chesterfield Police say the four suspects are also connected to robberies on Harrowgate Road and Kingston Avenue.